 There are several indications that there might be a leak somewhere in your plumbing system.
 You might have noticed a sudden dip in your water pressure, for instance, or a sudden spike in your monthly water bill.
 Neither of these signs offers conclusive evidence, but it's important that you know there's a leak so that you can get it repaired as quickly as possible.
 Fortunately, there are DIY water leak detection tests that can determine if you actually have a leak.

-If you have a water meter, the first thing to do is make sure nobody's using the water.
+If you have a water meter, the first thing to do is to make sure nobody's using the water.
 Shut everything off.
-No showers, no laundry, no dishwasher, no flushes.
+Don't take a shower, do laundry, wash dishes, or flush the toilet.
 Next, take a look at the meter itself.
 You'll see either a needle or a triangle.
 If it's moving, you've got a leak.

-Your plumbing system should have two shut-off valves: one for the hot water and one for the cold water.
-The hot-water shut-off is located at the hot water heater.
-The cold-water shut-off is located where the water enters the building or house.
-Shut off these valves, one at a time, then check the meter to determine a.) if your leak is inside or outside and b.) if it's on the hot-water or cold-water side.
+Your plumbing system should have two shutoff valves: one for the hot water and one for the cold water.
+The hot water shutoff is located at the hot water heater.
+The cold water shutoff is located where the water enters the building or house.
+Shut off these valves one at a time, then check the meter to determine if your leak is inside or outside and if it's on the hot water or cold water side.

 You may find a very warm area on the floor, ranging in size from a few square feet to half a room.
-This indicates a break on the hot-water plumbing under the slab.
+This indicates a break in the hot water plumbing under the slab.